 I reread Jonathan Schell's 1982 book The Fate of the Earth.
 Those of us who remember that time recall that President Reagan, based on advice from the Pentagon, proposed that the United States plan to fight and prevail in a six-month-long nuclear war with the Soviet Union.
 It was a tense period.
-I wrote a paper then with the title "Nuclear War Fighting means First Strike."
-I showed that if you do not strike first, you will have no chance to strike second.
+I wrote a paper then with the title "Nuclear War Fighting means First Strike."26 I gave three reasons why if you do not strike first, you will have no chance to strike second.
 Jonathan Schell goes on for 231 pages describing in exhaustive detail what terrible things such a war would mean for us.
-Such a possibility then was the result of a few decades of high-tech development, and the fear subsided when the Soviet Union collapsed.
+Such a possibility then was the result of five decades of high-tech development, and the fear subsided when the Soviet Union collapsed.

-Now the consequence is much worse and involves every country on this Earth, this time all on the same side.
-It too is the result of technological development, in this case over a period of more than 240 years and has seemed until recently to be to the benefit of humankind.
-In the past few decades, the consequences of temperature rise have become enough to worry many people, but not yet enough to make the necessary changes.
-Have we become locked in?
-We seem to be about to fall off a proverbial cliff.
-If Malcolm Light is right, what must we look for?
-While in the cool of April, I would guess that this coming summer will be the hottest on record.
-We have no choice but to wait and see!
+Now, the possible consequence is much worse and involves every country on Earth, this time all together.
+The current situation is also the result of technological development, in this case advancing slowly over a period of more than 24 decades and, notwithstanding warnings, has seemed by most folks to be to the benefit of everyone.
+In the past few decades, the consequences of temperature rise have become sufficient to worry many people, but not yet enough to make the necessary changes.
 Most folks, it seems, are either unaware of possible consequences or inhibited from talking about a dire situation.
-But, even knowing, what can one do in face of the possibility of near-term death of all?
-If Jonathan Schell were to write a book now, it would be short.
-We may be about to pay the price of our Faustian Bargain.
+Yet, if we as an entire civilization do not act significantly very soon, we will be doomed to pay the terrible price of our Faustian Bargain.

-Arctic News Blogspot has recently begun with discussions of 10 tipping points saying that this summer will be extremely hot.
-Just today I found that the tipping point discussion has been preceded by an article by Andrew Glikson, an Earth and Paleo-climate scientist at the Australian National University.
-He refers to the current situation as a Climate Catastrophe.
+Arctic News Blogspot recently began with discussions of 10 tipping points.
+Days later the tipping point discussion was preceded by an article by Andrew Glikson, an Earth and Paleo-climate scientist at the Australian National University.
+He refers to the current situation as a

+Climate Catastrophe.